"Puppies with a future - from dogs with a past!"

 Having the All-Time #1 Akita sire andtwo All-time #1 dams, plus the top owner-handled Akita is a breeder's dream that carried forward in our Toy Fox Terriers.
 Hugely's show career was cut short but I don't really care.
 He saw me through the worst time in my life and he's still my greatest comfort, every day.
 What more could I ask?

-Click here to get back to price and policy information and the rest of the site.
+Go back to price and policy information or explore the menu bar.